opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 OpenProject also allows you to compare between two specific dates in the past.
 To select a custom date range, choose "between two specific dates" in the dropdown and select two dates in the date picker below.

->**Note**: This is will create a fixed baseline view that will remain the same regardless of when you accesses it, since both points are fixed in the past.
+>**Note**: This will create a fixed baseline view that will remain the same regardless of when you accesses it, since both points are fixed in the past.

 ## Understanding the comparison results